mrfoliveira/STResampling-DSAA2019/README.md

 ##### **Notice**

-In Section IV.B2 of the article, we report that the sets of parameters tested in Section V are u &isin; \{.2, .4, .6, .8, .95\} and $o \in \{.5, 1, 2, 3, 4\}$.
-In fact, the results reported in Sections V.A and V.B for _Internally Tuned Parameters_ were obtained with $u \in \{.1, .2, .3, .4, .5, .6, .7, .8, .9\}$ and $o \in \{.1, .2, .3, .4, .5, .6, .7, .8, .9, 1, 2\}$.
+In Section IV.B2 of the article, we report that the sets of parameters tested in Section V are _u_ &isin; \{.2, .4, .6, .8, .95\} and _o_ &isin; \{.5, 1, 2, 3, 4\}.
+In fact, the results reported in Sections V.A and V.B for _Internally Tuned Parameters_ were obtained with _u_ &isin; \{.1, .2, .3, .4, .5, .6, .7, .8, .9\} and _o_ &isin; \{.1, .2, .3, .4, .5, .6, .7, .8, .9, 1, 2\}.
 The results of running the internal tuning experiments with the initially reported sets of parameters does not alter the conclusions of our work.

 ## Prerequisites